KNCT-KPC/RapidHouse/doc/source/about.rst

 You quickly get the solution by the database.

-If you didn't edit a program of RapidHouse, RapidHouse will sent the database a information as follows:
+If you didn't edit a program of RapidHouse, RapidHouse will send an information to the database.
+The information includes following items.

   - about Hardware
      - CPU Vendor